Creamy Spinach & Rigatoni Bake

 - 1 package (10 ounces) frozen chopped spinach, thawed and squeezed dry

 - 1/4 cup shredded Parmesan cheese

 - Preheat oven to 375°.
 Cook rigatoni according to package directions.

 - Meanwhile, in a large skillet, cook pancetta over medium heat until crisp, stirring occasionally.
 Remove with a slotted spoon; drain on paper towels.
 Discard drippings; wipe skillet clean.

 - In same pan, heat butter over medium-high heat.
 Add onion; cook and stir until tender.
 Stir in flour, salt and pepper until blended; gradually whisk in milk.
-Bring to a boil, stirring constantly; cook and stir 2-3 minutes or until thickened.
+Bring to a boil, stirring constantly; cook and stir until thickened, 2-3 minutes.
 Remove from heat.
 Stir in cheese blend until melted.

 - Stir in artichokes, spinach and pancetta.
 Drain rigatoni; add to cheese sauce.
 Transfer to a greased 13x9-in. baking dish; sprinkle with Parmesan cheese.